Botanica Motif

 Mediation is a form of alternative dispute resolution which practitioners and parties utilise with the aim to resolving a dispute without the need to incur the costs, stress and time delay associated with bringing a Court application.
 The mediation process has been so effective in assisting parties to resolve disputes, that the Federal Circuit and Family Court of Australia (“the Court”) has now made mediation a mandatory step for all parties to undertake before they are able to file an Application with the Court for both property and parenting disputes.
 As such, if you are involved in a family law dispute there is a strong chance that you will be attending a mediation.
 The below outlines what parties should expect when engaging in the mediation process.

-Selecting the right mediator
+Selecting the Right Mediator

 Prior to actually attending mediation, parties will first need to select a mediator.
 A mediator is an independent third party who’s role is to facilitate the negotiations between the parties, provide suggestions for resolution and where appropriate, their professional opinion on the issues in dispute.